This program is currently suspended. Petitions for new zones are not being accepted until further notice

 What is the Neighborhood Permit Parking Program?

-The Neighborhood Permit Parking (NPP) program is an option for neighborhoods that may be impacted by an abnormally high number of people parking in their neighborhood for an extended period of time that do not live there.
-Examples could include neighborhoods near transit stops or light rail stations, schools, business districts, etc.
+The Neighborhood Permit Parking (NPP) program is an option for neighborhoods that may be impacted by an abnormally high number of vehicles being parked in their neighborhood for an extended period of time that do not belong to people who live there.
+Examples could include neighborhoods near transit stops or light rail stations, schools, business districts, etc. Applications for new permits are not currently being accepted at this time.
+See NPP page for additional details.

 How does a neighborhood get an NPP zone?